 How to win a bidding war

-You may have found the home of your dreams, but be prepared to fight a bidding war to make it your own.
+You may have found the home of your dreams, but be prepared to fight to make it your own.

-A shortage of available homes on the market has created fierce competition for those homes that are listed for sale.
+A shortage of available homes in some markets has created fierce competition for those homes that are listed for sale.

 Much of the competition is driven by the limited supply of houses on the market.

-But despite low supply and a competitive market, you can still come out of a bidding war victorious.
+But despite low supply and a competitive market, if you find yourself in a bidding war, you can still come out victorious.

 RATE SEARCH: Shop mortgage rates.